MobileWaves/path-to-animation/README.md

 ## Dependancies
 We depend on SASS.
 We expect the developers to use SASS in the project they plan to use `path-to-animation`

-We will generate sass file and you will be able to `import` it into your project.
+We will generate sass content and you will be able to save it into your project.
 We expect you to have defined sass mixin which name you could provide via the arguments described above.
 The default is mixin name is `curved-animation`.

 ## Test
 In order to asure everything works as expected, run: